-The Night Ministry will occupy the first three floors of the building and has been working with Wheeler Kearns Architects on renovation plans.
-Construction is scheduled to begin in June with a move-in goal of November.
+The Night Ministry will occupy the first three floors of the building.
+Working with plans designed by Wheeler Kearns Architects, renovation is underway with a move-in goal of early 2020.

 The first floor will house The Crib, along with the offices of the Youth Outreach Team.
 Outreach & Health Ministry (OHM) and administrative staff, as well as storage for donations and supplies, will be located on the other two floors.